1337-inc/Captain/README.md

 ### Server
 - The server application is a support application the game requires for complete functionality.
 Even without the server you can play the game but you wont be able to save or load your game state.
 -  The server application connects to your router's IP, starts a server on an open port, and listens for connections from clients.
 Once the server program has been started, you'll be able to save and load your game states.
-- You can download the installer for the server application [here](https://github.com/1337-inc/Server/releases)
+- Visit the repo for server (here)[https://github.com/1337-inc/Server] or download the installer for the server application [here](https://github.com/1337-inc/Server/releases)

 NOTE: The game is meant only for Windows and has only been tested on Windows 10